 Elements: Air, Water

 Fern (Finnish: saniainen, sananjalka) is loved by the fairies and the forest folk.
-Folk tale tells that once fern grew beautiful flowers but one day there was an old woman in the forest who wiped their but with fern flowers.
+Folk tale tells that once fern grew beautiful flowers but one day there was an old woman in the forest who wiped their behind with fern flowers.
 This made ferns so upset that they refused to bloom during the day but only during midnight when it is so dark that no one can see their flowers.
 But if someone did saw fern flowers they became illusionist and they would learn the language of the birds.
 If one saw fern blooming in the night of the summer solstice they could find a treasure but only a brave person could do that because the treasure had to be dug up from the ground in the middle of the night when only light came from willow o wisps and the treasure was guarded by kratti, the treasure elf who would not give their treasures away just for anyone.
 Other Finnish name for fern is kuolleenkoura (fist of a death person).
 When the ferns rises from the ground in the spring the young leaves look like fists.

 Belief that fern bloomed during the night of summer solstice was very popular so witches and shamans were very eager to get fern seeds to their hands.
-Finnish name of fern, sananjalka (literally means; stem of a word) got it´s name from a spell that was performed during summer solstice.
+Finnish name for fern, sananjalka (literally means; stem of a word) got it´s name from a spell that was performed during summer solstice.
 In this spell when a person cut the stem of the fern they would see the initials of their future spouse in them.

 Add fern leaves into a wreath, wear it and you can turn invisible.